What Is the Pollen Count? 3 Best Ways to Check

-You could do an at-home allergy test, but those usually involve a blood sample, which isn’t nearly as accurate as a skin patch test by an allergist.
+You could do an at-home allergy test, but those usually involve a blood sample, which isn’t nearly as accurate as a skin prick test by an allergist.

 The test is conducted by placing a tiny amount of allergen on your skin.
 Then the area is gently picked or scratched.
 If redness and swelling appear at the site, you’re allergic to that allergen.

 The results of the tests aren’t likely going to reveal one significant allergen—say ragweed.
 Some patients have one or two prominent allergies responsible for most of their symptoms, while others have several milder allergies acting together

 With the test results in hand, your allergist can make treatment recommendations and chances are, you’ll feel a lot better.

 Allergists agree, hands down, that the best way to avert the sniffles is to avoid pollen altogether.
 But unless you plan on moving to Antarctica, that’s probably not realistic for you.